tamalone1/rotor-balancing/README.md

 Background concepts:

-In a rotating machine part, imbalance occurs when the mass is not distributed around the rotation avis perfectly.
+In a rotating machine part, imbalance occurs when the mass is not distributed around the rotation axis perfectly.
 This causes unequal centrifugal forces on the part as it rotates.
 These net forces create extra loads on the bearings, cause vibration, and lead to premature fatigue failure.